 - Tantalus prepared his own son Pelops as food for the gods.
 Not only was he himself punished for this gruesome act (but this is another story...) but also a curse was laid upon the next four generations of his house.
 How did this curse manifest itself?
 Let's just say that the House of Atreus (named after Tantalus' grandkid) took being a Dysfunctional Family Up to Eleven.

 - The royal House of Thebes was cursed from the very start, due to Hephaestus gifting Harmonia with a cursed necklace during her wedding.
+(Harmonia was born from an affair that Hephaestus' wife had with his brother.)
 Most of her descendants were driven insane, killed in horrible ways, or both.

 - Several examples from The Bible, all the way back to the original sin of Adam (in Christian doctrine) or somewhat later (in Judaism).